 3. Lavar Scott

-Scott and Alan have shared parallels this season, despite the current points gap between the two sitting at roughly 20 points.
+Scott and Alan share parallels this season, despite the current points gap between the two sitting at roughly 20 points.
 The difference between the two, and what truly sets Scott apart from all of his competitors, is that his consistent finishes hardly waver.
 Where Queen and Alan have both finished outside the top 10 three or more times, Scott has only done it once.
-That race, Dover Motor Speedway, saw Scott deal with tire issues early and nearly rebound completely to capture that top 10, falling just short in 11th.
-Like Alan, though, the victories have not racked up, keeping Scott further out of the championship battle.
+That race, Dover Motor Speedway, saw Scott deal with tire issues early and nearly rebound to capture that top 10, falling just short in 11th.
+Like Alan, though, the victories have not been racked up, keeping Scott further out of the championship battle.

 4. Isabella Robusto